 Drug interactions may alter the way medicines work or increase the risk for serious side effects.
 It is important that you share with your doctor a list of all medications you are currently using for him to check if any one of them will interact with Januvia.
 Do not start, stop, or change the dosage of your medicines with first getting the approval of your doctor.

 Beta-blocker medications may prevent fast heartbeat that you usually experience when your blood sugar falls too low.

 Many medications can affect the levels of your blood sugar, which makes sugar levels hard to control.
 You should talk to your doctor first before you start, stop, or change any medication.
 You must check your blood sugar regularly as directed by your doctor and share the results with him.

 How do I buy Januvia online?

 You can safely buy Januvia online at UK Meds.
-You will need to have first an online consultation with a medical doctor before your order will be supplied.
+You will need to have first an online consultation with a pharmacist independent prescriber before your order will be supplied.
 The online consultation will ensure that Januvia is the right medication for your medical condition.